melissafasol/ArtEEG/docs/README.md

 - Unlike other EEG preprocessing methods that need multiple electrodes and advanced signal processing knowledge, ArtifactDetection requires no prior knowledge and can remove artifacts in a few lines of code!

+- The plots below illustrate the power spectra before and after ArtifactDetection.
+In the 'Before' plot, the y-axis reveals inflated power levels for all animals.
+After cleaning, these levels are reduced, allowing clear spectral trends to emerge.

 <table>
   <tr>
     <th>Before</th>